-Kate Rubins was selected by NASA in 2009.
+Kathleen Rubins was selected by NASA in 2009.
 Rubins completed her first spaceflight on Expedition 48/49, where she became the first person to sequence DNA in space.
-She holds a Bachelor of Science in Molecular Biology from the University of California, San Diego and a Ph.D. in Cancer Biology from Stanford University Medical School Biochemistry Department and Microbiology and Immunology Department.
+She holds a Bachelor of Science in Molecular Biology from the University of California and a Ph.D. in Cancer Biology from Stanford University Medical School Biochemistry Department and Microbiology and Immunology Department.
 Dr. Rubins conducted her undergraduate research on HIV-1 integration in the Infectious Diseases Laboratory at the Salk Institute for Biological Studies.
 She worked as a Fellow/Principal Investigator at the Whitehead Institute for Biomedical Research and headed 14 researchers studying viral diseases that primarily affect Central and West Africa.
-Rubins most recently served aboard the International Space Station as flight engineer for Expedition 63/64.
-Across her two flights, she has spent a total of 300 days in space, the fourth most days in space by a U.S. female astronaut, and performed four spacewalks.
+Rubins served aboard the International Space Station as flight engineer on Expedition 63/64, returning in April 2021.
+Across her two long-duration spaceflights, she has four spacewalks and a total of 300 days in space.